nim-lang/website/jekyll/_posts/2020-06-16-ray-tracing-in-nim.md

 ## C and C++ interop

-Nim can compile to both C and C++ and seamlessly call libraries written in either languages.
+Nim can compile to both C and C++ and seamlessly call libraries written in either language.
 It can even use CUDA with a bit of configuration to call `nvcc`.

 For example, bindings to SFML, from the Nim website features: